-You may want a popular name, or an orginal one.
+You may want a popular name or an original one.
 Or better, one that’s original but trending!

-In the end, it kid of stuck, and it seemed like the perfect name for our little boy.
+In the end, it kind of stuck, and it seemed like the perfect name for our little boy.

-So, to help you find the one name, here’s a list of the top trending baby names for boys in 2021, and the top 5 most popular ones!
+So, to help you find the one name, here’s a list of the top trending baby names for boys, and the top 5 most popular ones!